- January 28, 2015

 In Fallujah and Ramadi, American snipers not only fired in order to ‘save lives’; they also shot at ambulances, hospitals, pedestrians and civilians carrying white flags.
 This was not accidental.
 Snipers were used to terrorize and intimidate the civilian population as part of an ongoing strategy that did not recognize clear distinctions between ‘military-aged males’ and the civilians who supported or simply accepted their presence.

 A similar strategy underpins US drone strikes in Pakistan, where targets are often chosen on the basis of nebulous intelligence or simply because ‘military-aged males’ happen to be within a certain area.

 But that isn’t the kind of film that Eastwood or Hollywood want to make.
-And unfortunately, the massive box-office takings of American Sniper suggest that it isn’t the kind of film that many Americans want to see.
+And the massive box-office takings of American Sniper suggest that these aren’t the kind of films that many Americans want to see.